kamfonas/sail-tactics/README.md

 # sail-tactics

+Note: Forgive the untidiness.
+This project is in progress and incomplete.

 ## Introduction
 We compare various methods of optimizing the track from point A to point B using the VMG/VMC and polar diagrams.
 We reformatted the 2024 ORC indicative and polar plot (VPP) data from https://github.com/jieter/orc-data.
 We load all of them in a table at the bottom of the screen and provide a rudimentary way of filtering by various columns (sail number, name, builder, type, year, LOA, Draft, etc.).